NASA

 KERBCOM & the horizon

 Equatorial and polar comsats underpin every crew loop today.
-Parallel to LSI and MunShot, the quietly watched long-range object remains unnamed—relays wait, three kerbals work upstairs, and the program's next chapter is still being written.
+Parallel to LSI and MunShot, the quietly watched long-range object remains unnamed— relays wait, two kerbals work upstairs, and the program's next chapter is still being written.

 KERBCOM nominalEra 4: Duna → the object